 In terms of management fee, it's hard to beat a Vanguard product.
 The fund's MER will cost you $2.00 per $1000 invested on an annual basis.
 If you combine the fact you could buy a fund like this commission free at Questrade or Wealthsimple Trade, I'd consider it pretty much free.

-When we look to performance, the fund has put up some pretty strong numbers.
-At the time of writing, it has grown nearly 40% since its inception.
-This does trail the S&P 500, but it's important to understand that major tech companies are pushing that index much higher, and a 500 stock index is going to be much more volatile in either direction than an ETF like VGRO which contains over 13,400 holdings.
+When we look to performance history, the fund has put up some pretty strong numbers.
+At the time of writing, it has grown nearly 28% since its inception.
+This does trail the S&P 500, but it's important to understand that major tech companies pushed that index much higher, and a 500 stock index is going to be much more volatile in either direction than an ETF like VGRO which contains over 13,400 holdings.

 Now that we have some clarity on VGRO, its fees, holdings, and overall strategies, lets take a look at how an iShares product XGRO compares.

 VGRO vs XGRO - iShares Core Growth ETF Portfolio (XGRO)